Maintenance Manager Jobs

 How to Enter

-To become a Maintenance Manager in New Zealand, it’s recommended to complete a Bachelor of Engineering or a qualification in a similar field.
-At the same time, some employers may expect candidates to have more than five years’ previous experience in managing Engineers and other Manufacturing personnel.
+To become a Maintenance Manager in New Zealand, most employers will prefer you to have a Bachelor of Engineering or similar, and some may expect you to have a post-graduate degree, such as a Masters of Engineering.
+In any case, having more than five years’ experience is generally preferred.

 The typical responsibilities of a Maintenance Manager can include some or all of the following:

 - Deciding maintenance goals and timetables

 - Identifying what materials, supplies, machinery and equipment are needed to meet goals

 - Maintaining, testing, improving and deciding when to repair or replace equipment and machinery

 - Meeting and liaising with clients and customers

 Maintenance Managers may choose to take up a similar position in another industry or specialise further within Engineering Management, such as Manufacturing Technology, Quality Control or Health & Safety.

 100K+ per annum (NZD)